vkacherov/connection-check/README.md

 ```

 ## Deployment
-We can deploy this using the following command
+We can deploy this using the following command. **Note:** Be sure to update the container registry/image/tag with your own settings.

 ```
 kubectl apply -f https://raw.githubusercontent.com/vkacherov/connection-check/master/k8s/connection-check.yaml